httpwg/http-extensions/draft-ietf-httpbis-h3-websockets.md

 represented with an stream error ({{Section 8 of HTTP3}}) of type H3_REQUEST_CANCELLED ({{Section 8.1 of HTTP3}})

-The semantics of the headers and SETTING are identical to those in HTTP/2 as defined {{!RFC8441}}. {{Appendix A.3 of HTTP3}} requires that HTTP/3 settings be registered separately for HTTP/3.
+The semantics of the headers and setting are identical to those in HTTP/2 as defined {{!RFC8441}}. {{Appendix A.3 of HTTP3}} requires that HTTP/3 settings be registered separately for HTTP/3.
 The SETTINGS_ENABLE_CONNECT_PROTOCOL value is 0x08 (decimal 8), as in HTTP/2.